McMaster-University-Library/Digital-Archive-Tools/BulkTools/readme.md

 ### run_DA_ingest
 This run script brings together all bulk ingestion processes for each collection.
 It also contains a description of all processing steps, so can be used as a guide to the entire process.

-## 3. Idealized directory structure for ingestion
+## 2. Idealized directory structure for digitization and bulk ingestion
 Idealized directory structure:
 * \ (Top level): named after the collection, e.g. H:\Digitization_Projects\WWII_Topographic_Maps\GermanyHollandPoland_25k
   * Contents include the all .tiff files to be ingested, as well as the downloaded .tsv metadata spreadsheet, metadata instructions, and any other directories containing .tiff files that are unique, different, or not to be ingested.